Icenium/icenium-cli/README.md

 ```bash
 $ appbuilder simulate
 ```

+> In this version of the Telerik AppBuilder CLI, you cannot run the device simulator on Linux systems.

 The Telerik AppBuilder CLI launches the device simulator.
 In the device simulator, you can change the target device form factor, mobile platform and version, and orientation.
 You can adjust the geolocation details, network connection configuration, file storage configuration, and the default contacts.
 You can debug your code using the built-in debug tools.